-For Students Matriculating from P3 to P4 Year: Students who have completed the third year of the Doctor of Pharmacy program will be asked to complete an additional criminal background check.
+For Students Matriculating from P3 to P4 Year: Students currently enrolled in the third year of the Doctor of Pharmacy program will be asked to complete an additional criminal background check prior to beginning Advanced Pharamcy Practice Experiences during the P4 year.
 The College of Pharmacy will provide the outside vendor with student email addresses.
 Subsequently, the vendor will send the student an email requesting them to initiate the process.
 Students will be required to complete the release and consent form.
 Students are expected to incur all fees associated with the request for the criminal background check.

-- 2) Applicant data and social security number verification will be performed by the vendor conducting the criminal background check. - 3) The vendor will perform the criminal background check by searching (a) county criminal records; (b) Statewide criminal records; (c) Federal criminal records; (d) National criminal database; (e) sex offender registration databases; (f) the vendor's propriety database of sanctions and disciplinary actions taken by state and federal authorities/boards; (g) military service discharge records; and (h) International records if applicable.

-4) Distribution of results:
+- 2) Applicant data and social security number verification will be performed by the vendor conducting the criminal background check. - 3) The vendor will perform the criminal background check by searching (a) county criminal records; (b) Statewide criminal records; (c) Federal criminal records; (d) National criminal database; (e) sex offender registration databases; (f) the vendor's propriety database of sanctions and disciplinary actions taken by state and federal authorities/boards; (g) military service discharge records; and (h) International records if applicable. - 4) Distribution of results: